jgwaugh/NBA-Forecasting/forecasting/README.md

 ### training

 Training takes place in this folder.
+Look here for more information on model validation / performance compared to a baseline.